ppr350/drop-down-menu-image-slider/README.md

 ## Special Thanks
-Discord users Mao && Don't rush learning! on TOP's Javascript-help-1 for advice The Odin Project Team for providing such amazing free course
+Discord users Mao && Don't rush learning! on TOP's Javascript-help-1 for advice The Odin Project Team for providing such amazing free course.